DETAILED ACTION

 Regarding Claim 1, Kosel teaches an electronic device (100) for releasing emulsion (150) through a microneedle (112), the electronic device comprising:

-a crushing circuit (incl.
-106, 106A, 142, 140) comprising a crushing element (incl.
-106A and/or 142) configured to crush at least a portion of the cartridge disposed in the cartridge accommodation portion (Fig 3; 106A, 142 crushes all of 152);
+a crushing element (incl.
+142) formed on a side (Figs 1-2) of the substrate and configured to crush at least a portion of the film of the cartridge disposed in the cartridge accommodation portion (Fig 3; 142 crushes all of 152 incl.
+106A), and

 a processor (404 and/or 120 replaced by a processor and battery per [0060]) configured to generate a crushing signal (processor controlling activation of 100 including electrical circuits); and

 a transmission circuit (incl.
-122, 120, and conductors between 120 and 104) configured to transmit the crushing signal to the crushing circuit ([0034-35, 60]),
+122, 120, and conductors between 120 and 104) configured to transmit the crushing signal to the crushing circuit ([0034-35, 60]).

 Regarding claim 3, Kosel teaches all the limitations of the claimed invention as discussed above.
-Kosel further teaches a material of the crushing element comprises a material that generates heat by the crushing signal (electrolysis suing electrodes generates waste heat), and at least the portion of the cartridge is crushed by heat generated by the crushing element (any heat generated, contributes to crushing by increasing expansion of the fluid 140).
+Kosel further teaches the crushing element comprises a material that generates heat by the crushing signal (electrolysis suing electrodes generates waste heat), and at least the portion of the cartridge is crushed by heat generated by the crushing element (any heat generated, contributes to crushing by increasing expansion of the fluid 140).

 Regarding claim 4, Kosel teaches all the limitations of the claimed invention as discussed above.
 Kosel further teaches the material of the crushing element is a metal having a specific resistance (the crushing element may include 104, which are Ti/Pt electrodes per [0053]).